kryptokrona/kryptokrona-wallet-backend-js/README.md

 ## Installation from GitHub

-If you need features which have not yet made it into a release yet, you can install from GitHub.
+If you need features which have not yet made it into a release, you can install from GitHub.

 NPM: